 Visits to Schools and Libraries

-I’m fortunate to be invited to schools and libraries on a regular basis.
+I’m fortunate to be invited frequently to schools and libraries.

 My most recent visits can be found in the Latest News section.